OpenSilver/OpenSilver.Documentation/documentation/general/javascript-interop-and-libraries.md

 Furthermore, the API provides access to the HTML visual tree (the DOM) from C#/VB.NET, in order to manually manipulate HTML and CSS.
 To do this, developers can call the method `Interop.GetDiv(UIElement)`, which gives access to the corresponding `div` of the specified XAML element.

-Here is an example that shows how to manually change the background color of the DataGrid XAML by manipulating the corresponding HTML and CSS (note: this is not much useful because the DataGrid already has a Background property, but it shows how to use the low-level API):
+Here is an example that shows how to manually change the background color of the XAML DataGrid by manipulating the corresponding HTML and CSS (note: this is not very useful because the DataGrid already has a Background property, but it is suitable for demonstration purposes):

 * C#
 ```
 var xamlDataGrid = new DataGrid();

-// Let’s subscribe to the “Loaded” event to ensure that the DataGrid is in the HTML tree:
+// Let's subscribe to the "Loaded" event to ensure that the DataGrid is in the HTML tree:
 xamlDataGrid.Loaded += (s, e) =>
 {
     // We get the <div> that corresponds to the DataGrid in the HTML tree: